Fire and Life Safety Division

 - Fire system plan reviews (fire alarm, fire suppression, hood suppressions, and fuel systems) will be submitted using the Plan Review Application above.

-- A plan review fee will be calculated by the Administrative Secretary.
+- A plan review fee will be calculated and fee'd by the Permit Technician.

 - The plans are reviewed by a Fire Code Official after receipt of the fee.